What the Microsoft Exchange Server Exploit Means for Companies

 Consider the following actions immediately.

-Preserve relevant evidence data relating to the Exchange systems, including:
+Preserve relevant evidence and data relating to the Exchange systems, including:

-- All system and application logs from impacted Exchange systems (such as Exchange mail audit logs, network telemetry data such as firewall logs, load balancer logs, etc.)
+- All system and application logs from impacted Exchange systems (including Exchange mail audit logs, network telemetry data such as firewall logs, and load balancer logs).

 Isolate the affected Exchange systems by logically segregating the systems temporarily to perform the following mitigation and remediation actions:

 - Remove any identified suspicious files.
-If you identify certain 8-character .aspx files in c:\inetpub\wwwroot\aspnet_client\system_web, you should consider moving right way to incident response and communicating out-of-band.
+If you identify certain 8-character .aspx files in c:\inetpub\wwwroot\aspnet_client\system_web, you should consider moving immediately to incident response and communicating out-of-band.